Brush fire rages in Southern California amid record heat, worsening drought

-Numerous locations in Southern California are expected to flirt with record-highs Thursday near 90 degrees.
+Numerous locations in Southern California are expected to flirt with record highs Thursday near 90 degrees.

 Extended outlooks over the next month portend continued hot and dry weather, exacerbating the drought and potentially setting the stage for more severe fires.